sraikund16/torch-release-notes/2.9.0/todo/result_onnx.md

 - Set default opset to 20 ([#158802](https://github.com/pytorch/pytorch/pull/158802))

   Opset 20 enables newer operator definitions.
 If your tooling or downstream runtime only supports opset 18, pin it explicitly.
+For the latest ONNX operators, you can experiment with opset 23.

   Version 2.8